miohtama/opsec/source/web/index.rst

 ..
 This is a generated file from data/.
 DO NOT EDIT.

 ===========================================
-Web development security
+Web development practices
 ===========================================

-This chapter discusses about the web development best practices for sensitive Internet services.
+This chapter discusses about the need for web development best practices when creating sensitive Internet services.

 Background
 ==========